-The Indonesia word for "donkey" is keledai, pronounced almost exactly like "call it a day" without the it.
-That's what donkeys in hot climates are reputed to want to do after carrying their loads, and that's what we'll now do with this particular series of examples.
+The Indonesian word for "donkey" is keledai, pronounced almost exactly like "call it a day" without the it.
+That's what donkeys in hot climates are reputed to want to do after carrying their loads, and that's what we'll do now with this particular series of examples.